Luo Shang

 Luo Shang (died c.August 310), courtesy name Jingzhi, also called Luo Zhong, courtesy name Jingzhen, was a Chinese military general and politician of the Jin dynasty.
 In 300, the Jin court appointed him the Inspector of Yizhou and sent him to quell the rebellion of the previous officeholder, Zhao Xin.
 However, before Luo Shang arrived in the province, the refugee leader, Li Te, had ousted Zhao Xin from power.
 Luo Shang and Li Te attempted to coexist, but due to conflicting interests, the two men went to war with each other in 301.
 In 304, Li Te's son, Li Xiong, drove him out from provincial capital, Chengdu, allowing the Li clan to establish the Cheng-Han dynasty in the Ba and Shu regions.
 Luo Shang continued to resist Cheng-Han from Ba Commandery (巴郡; present-day Chongqing), but after his death in 310, Cheng was able to consolidate its power in southwest China.

 Early life and career

 Luo Shang was from Xiangyang and his father Luo Shi (羅式), who was Administrator of Zangke, died when he was still very young.
 Luo Shang was thus adopted by his uncle Luo Xian, the famed general of Shu Han who defended Yong'an from 30,000 Eastern Wu soldiers.
-Luo Shang inherited his uncle's talents in writing articles and found himself a position as Army Adviser under the Inspector of Jingzhou, Wang Rong.
+Luo Shang inherited his uncle's talents in writing articles and found himself a position as Army Adviser together with Liu Qiao, under the Inspector of Jingzhou, Wang Rong.
 He partook in Jin's conquest of Wu in 279, in which he was ordered to attack Wuchang.
 Towards the end of the Tai'kang era (280-289) of Emperor Wu's reign, he was appointed as Inspector of Liangzhou.